Highest-Paying Jobs in Canada Without a Degree

 Other promising highlights of Canada's construction sector include the following:

 Earning Potential: The industry offers a variety of opportunities.
 You may even be able to find some of the highest-paying jobs in Canada that don't require a degree.
-Those who are just starting out in entry-level helper or labourer positions report wages beginning at $12 per hour.
-But as experience is gained, those wages can climb to $31 per hour and higher.
-If you opt for a more specialized career, like an electrician or construction manager, your hourly wage could start around $15 to $20 and reach up to $60 an hour and higher as you build your experience.1 And, as of July 2016, the average hourly wage among the entire construction industry was $30.95.4
+Those who are just starting out in entry-level helper or labourer positions report wages beginning at $13 per hour.
+But as experience is gained, those wages can climb to $32 per hour and higher.
+If you opt for a more specialized career, like an electrician or construction manager, your hourly wage could start around $15 to $20 and reach up to $58 an hour and higher as you build your experience.4

 Career Possibilities: From putting pipe into the ground to building roads to installing electrical systems, the career possibilities in the sector are plentiful and varied.
 Here are some of the careers that you can consider: